SSWConsulting/SSW.People.Profiles/Tiago-Araujo/Tiago-Araujo.md

 * **Photography** - Production, editing, manipulation, and optimization
 * **Copy writing** - Focused on SEO, formatting, and accuracy

-Besides SSW's design enhancement projects, Tiago's past clients include FastAs, WorleyParsons, The Home Loan Company, Carmody Group, Vulcan Steel, AirRoad, Tapp, Nutripath, Berkley, and Karras.
+Besides SSW's design enhancement projects, Tiago's past clients include FastAs, WorleyParsons, The Home Loan Company, Carmody Group, Vulcan Steel, AirRoad, Tapp, Nutripath, Berkley, Karras, and more.

-Apart from work, Tiago is an amateur runner, a Volkswagen Beetle enthusiast, loves to travel, and hates olives 🙃
+Apart from work, Tiago is an amateur runner, a Volkswagen Beetle enthusiast, a passionate traveler, and a declared hater of olives 🙃